 The water needs are great and providing access to clean water may look different in each country.
 We choose to invest the money we raise in global servants that are trustworthy and accountable to accomplish the work.
 These investments may be used as a gift of water filters to Bible school graduates returning home, a shallow well near a dry lake bed, a deep well near a refugee camp, or a well for an orphanage or school.
 As God directs, the need is presented and funds are available, we just do it.

 There are many desperate areas of Africa and the world waiting for a well in their community.
 Our partners receive many requests for wells.
 There is more need than funds available.
 We are deeply moved by the need and would love to give a well to everyone.
+However, there are multiple solutions to provide a source of clean water and meet the need for safe water.

 Deep wells are placed among the most desperate people where water is difficult to reach.
 This requires heavy truck mounted equipment that must penetrate rock to access water hundreds of feet below the surface.
 It requires a non-electrical hand pump that’s appropriate for women and children to use.
 A professional assessment is often required to decide on the well location.
 The well may serve hundreds in the community.
 These wells are often placed and maintained near a local church.